-By a similar argument, if $\zeta_j$ is a closed curve component, then we can consider the subsurface projections of a component of $V(X_i)$ to an annulus $A(\zeta_j)$ with core curve $\zeta_j$.
+By a similar argument, if $\zeta_j$ is a closed curve component, then we can consider the subsurface projections of a component of $\mu(X^i)$ to an annulus $A(\zeta_j)$ with core curve $\zeta_j$.
 Up to passing to a further subsequence, we may assume that these projections are either bounded along the sequence, or converge to one of the two boundary components of the curve graph of $A(\zeta_j)$.
 In the first case call $\zeta_j$ \emph{unlabeled}.
 In the second case, label $\zeta_j$ with the corresponding point in the Gromov boundary of the curve graph of $A(\zeta_j)$ and note by the reasoning used in the previous paragraph, no labeled simple closed curve component $\zeta_j$ can be intersected by another component $\zeta_\ell$.

-By reordering, let $\zeta_1,\dots,\zeta_k$ be the components of the limit laminations which either are distinct from simple closed curves or which are labeled simple closed curves.
+By reordering, let $\zeta_1,\dots,\zeta_k$ be the components of the limit laminations $\beta_u$ which either are distinct from simple closed curves or which are labeled simple closed curves.
 We claim that $k\geq 1$, that is, that there is at least one lamination with this property.
-Namely, by Theorem 1.1 of \cite{R07}, as the Teichm\"uller distance between the basepoint $X$ and $X_\ell$ tends to infinity with $\ell$, there exists at least one subsurface $V$ so that the diameter of the subsurface projection ${\rm pr}_V(X)\cup {\rm pr}_V(X_\ell)$ tends to infinity which guarantees that there exists at least one component of the limit lamination of this form.
+Namely, if $c$ is an unlabeled simple closed curve, represented by a closed geodesic for the base surface $X$, and if with respect to the Hausdorff topology on compact subsets of $X$ a limit of the sequence $\mu(X^i)$ contains $c$ as an unlabeled component, then no component of a limit of the sequence $\mu(X^i)$ in the Hausdorff topology can spiral about $c$ and hence $c$ is a component of $\mu(X^i)$ for all but finitely many $i$.
+If $k=0$ then this holds true for any limit point of the sequence $\mu(X^i)$ in the Hausdorff topology.
+But $\mu(X^i)$ is a marking of $S$ for all $i$ and hence decomposes $S$ into disks and once punctured disks and consequently the sequence $\mu(X^i)$ is bounded.
+But this contradicts the assumption that the sequence $X^i\subset {\cal T}_\epsilon(S)$ is an unbounded sequence.

 By what we showed so far, $\hat \zeta=\cup_{j=1}^k\zeta_k$ is a geodesic lamination.
-Furthermore, if $S_j$ is the subsurface of $S$ filled by $\zeta_j$, then $d_{\cal C\cal G}({\rm pr}_{S_j}({\cal V}(X_i)),x_j)\to \infty$ where as before, $x_j\in {\cal C\cal G}(S_j)$ is a fixed basepoint for ${\cal C\cal G}(S_j)$.
+Furthermore, if $S_j$ is the subsurface of $S$ filled by $\zeta_j$, then $d_{{\cal C\cal G}(S_j)}({\rm pr}_{S_j}(\mu(X^i)),x_j)\to \infty$ where as before, $x_j\in {\cal C\cal G}(S_j)$ is a fixed basepoint for ${\cal C\cal G}(S_j)$.